ufuchs/Under-cover/README.md

 Subsequent experiences have been taken:

 PRO:
-* Sub routines are possible
+* Sub routines are possible.
+So you can give your source code a structure.
 * Self-Generating incl. invoking of script files are possible.
 See 'temp/software-we-will-exclude.bat' after first run.